-New Mexico meets this goal in part.
-Although the state is commended for not requiring local districts to adhere to a state-dictated salary schedule, it should definitively discourage districts from tying compensation to advanced degrees as well as assuming teachers with the most experience are the most effective, thereby ensuring that the highest steps on the pay scale are not determined solely by seniority.
+West Virginia does not meet this goal.
+While the state may articulate the starting salary that a teacher should be paid, it should not require local districts to adhere to a state-dictated salary schedule.
+It should also discourage districts from tying compensation to advanced degrees and eliminate salary schedules that establish higher minimum salaries for those teachers with such degrees.
+The state should also discourage salary schedules that assume teachers with the most experience are the most effective and ensure that the highest steps on the pay scale are not determined solely by seniority.